• Skip to primary navigation

 sausage breakfast casserole on spoon

-• Sausage – We grilled the sausage links and then cut them up and mixed them in.
-You could also use ground pork sausage and fry it before mixing it in.
+• Sausage – I grill the sausage links, cut them up and mixed them in.
+Cooked ground pork sausage is also a great mix in.

-• Marble jack cheese – It’s best to buy a block and shred it yourself for the ultimate melty cheese.
-You could also use cheddar cheese, mozzarella or even pepper jack to give it a kick.
+• Marble jack cheese – I buy a block and shred it myself for the ultimate melty cheese and best flavor.
+Cheddar cheese, mozzarella or even pepper jack are some other tasty cheeses.

 Collage of 6 photos showing how to make Sausage Breakfast Casserole